sepal-contrib/alert_module/doc/postprocess_alerts.md

 - Merge the tiles to produce a single raster (.tif)
 - Delete the downloaded tiles
 - Create patches of glad alerts in a tmp file
-- Produce a distribution of the glad alert patches using
+- Produce a distribution of the glad alert patches

 > :warning: This action is performed in your sepal computer, you don't want to close the Sepal module before it's finished.